jar-o/dumdum/README.md

 world
 ```

-This will create a server listening on the default port (`8001`). `Dumdum` is a
-WSGI compliant library, so you can easily serve it from your own code like
+`Dumdum` is a WSGI compliant library, so you can easily serve it from your own code like

 ```
 from wsgiref.simple_server import make_server